AdisKljajic/React-Native-Screen-Component-Setup/README.md

 Once you have the initial setup established you can use this to auto generate all of the required screens and components for each item.

 # How To Run The File
-./setup_configurations.js
+Run this file within your initial Project Setup Location ./setup_configurations.js

 # Screen Setup Prompt